 hives with egg ingestion can receive the injectable flu vaccine at their primary care provider's office and be monitored for 30

 minutes afterwards.
-Individuals who develop severe reactions to eggs should only receive the flu vaccine at an allergist clinic.
+Individuals who develop severe reactions to eggs should only receive the flu vaccine at an allergist clinic, just

-The Yellow Fever vaccine is another vaccine that should be avoided if you have a history of egg or chicken allergies.
+The Yellow Fever vaccine is one vaccine that should be avoided if you have a history of egg or chicken allergies.
 This vaccine

 actually contains a higher amount of egg proteins than the flu vaccine, and cases of allergic reactions in egg allergic patients